PlanetariumWSD/IP2DMX-16bit/README.md

 # Planetarium Lighting System

+This README file is in dire need of updates!
 This project enhances the planetarium's 16-bit DMX controllers.
-It exposes a JSON API over TCP that allows the client to seamlessly control both 8-bit channels, and to initiate fade curves.
+It exposes a JSON API over UDP that allows the client to seamlessly control 16 bit DMX ( as two 8-bit channels), and to initiate fade curves.

 ## Hardware
-This will work on an Arduino compatible board:
+This will work on an Arduino compatible board: Recommend a Mega 2560.
 - With Wiznet 5100 or 5500 ethernet.
 - a DMX shield.
 Note: an 328 based (Uno/Ethernet) will run out of memory > 5 nodes to control.